lyndon025/playtested/src/content/article/2023-06-08-an-amnesia-game-but-now-you-can-have-a-weapon--first-impressions---amnesia-the-bunker.md

 ---
-title: "An Amnesia game, but now you can have a weapon* | First Impressions - Amnesia: The Bunker"
+author: lyndonguitar
+category: Review
-description: "Amnesia: The Bunker offers a chilling and unforgettable first person horror experience through its gripping atmosphere, non-linear gameplay, resource management mechanics, and a dynamic AI-driven monster."
+description: 'Amnesia: The Bunker offers a chilling and unforgettable first person horror experience through its gripping atmosphere, non-linear gameplay, resource management mechanics, and a dynamic AI-driven monster.'
+featured: false
 pubDate: 2023-06-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "amnesia:-the-bunker"]
+tags:
-featured: false
+- taptap
+- amnesia:-the-bunker
-thumb: ""
+thumb: ''
+title: 'An Amnesia game, but now you can have a weapon* | First Impressions - Amnesia:
+  The Bunker'
 ---

 Amnesia: The Bunker offers a chilling and unforgettable first person horror experience through its gripping atmosphere, non-linear gameplay, resource management mechanics, and a dynamic AI-driven monster.